 Yokohama, Tokyo’s neighboring major city, offers a blend and many cultures.
-With deep rooted ties to the West, its colonial architecture and red brick pathways transports visitors from hustle and bustle of Japanese cities to a quaint European town.
+With deep-rooted ties to the West, its colonial architecture and red brick pathways transport visitors from hustle and bustle of Japanese cities to a quaint European town.

 Setting the Scene: Yokohama Chinatown

 Yokohama Chinatown is not only the largest Chinatown in Japan, but in all of Asia.
 Here, Chinese can be heard just as often or more than Japanese.
 Some 3,000 to 4,000 Chinese and their families live and work in the 300 square meter town.
 The community delivers heightened ways for visitors to experience and enjoy Chinese culture, goods, and food all without having to fly to its nearby country.

 Enter through its beautiful and colorful gates to indulge in a day of exploring with traditional drinks and food in hand in the form called: Tabearuki (食べ歩き).
 This translates to “the act of walking and eating” (or "snackwalking") - something that is often frowned upon in Japan, but considered acceptable only when there are certain vendors and event where it’s designated as allowed.
 This includes outdoor festivals and Chinatown.